Saachi-Kotadia/Wordle/README.md

-# INFO6250 Project1 - Server-side Dynamic Site
+Server-side Dynamic Site

-**Due Sun Oct 20, 11:59pm PT**

-Special Notes:
-- This is a big part of your grade, please check the requirements CAREFULLY
-- It is absolutely not worth risking it to copy work, the risk is just not worth it.
-Make sure you understand the expectations about copying, ChatGPT/Copilot/etc, and referencing anyone's work.

-## Submission Instructions

-- Start from the up-to-date main branch (git checkout main; git pull origin main)
-- Create a feature branch named 'project1' (git checkout -b project1)
-- Create a package.json and necessary files to complete the work described in this README
-  - You can add/modify any files except as limited below
-    - In particular: Do not load external JS, no client-side/browser JS, do not change words.js
-  - Remember that all work you submit must be based on my code or represent your writing
-    - Do not start from someone else's code - write it all yourself
-    - ChatGPT and other LLMs do not count as writing it yourself
-- Add, commit, and push the branch to github
-    - Don't forget to check the files, this project is not in work/, you may have .gitignore mismatch!
-- Create a PR to merge to main
-- Be sure to include the reviewer(s).

 ## Goals

-- You will build a web-based word guessing game
+- A web-based word guessing game
-  - this site will use only backend-generated HTML
+  - this site uses only backend-generated HTML
-  - this site will use no front-end JS
+  - this site uses no front-end JS
-- You will demonstrate the skills taught in class
-- Extra Credit: You have visuals, styling, or functionality beyond the minimum required

 ## Functional Requirements

-For all the below Requirements:
 - **Possible words** means the words found in the list in words.js when the program runs
-    - If the list in words.js changes before the program runs, your program will treat the new list as the "possible words"
+    - If the list in words.js changes before the program runs, the program will treat the new list as the "possible words"
 - A **game** means one specific secret word for this user is chosen from the possible words and the user takes multiple turns making guesses
   - A **new game** means a new secret word for this user is selected, the number of guesses made is reset to 0, and the all words in the possible words list are again valid guesses
-    - Statistics about previous games may be preserved if you wish
-        - This means you can track how many games have been played, how many have been finished, the lowest number of turns before a game was finished, the largest number of turns before a game was finished, or anything other such details that do not impact the current game being played by any player
 - **valid guess** means a guess that is:
   - is one of the possible word, and
   - has not already been guessed this game